 What Are Pelmeni Dumplings?

-Pelmeni are Russian dumplings with a juicy meat filling, classic Russian comfort food.
+Pelmeni (Пельмени) are Russian meat dumplings with a juicy meat filling, classic Russian comfort food.
 It’s found in every Russian’s freezer, and around the former Soviet States.
 It’s part of the group of Eastern European dumplings like Vareniki, Pierogies, Uszka, and even Manti.
 I consider this meal the national food of Russia.
 Every Russian has their own Pelmeni recipe.

-When you make homemade Pelmeni, then you can control what goes into the meat filling, and the quality of meat.
+When you make Pelmeni Meat Dumplings, then you can control what goes into the meat filling, and the quality of meat.
 It seems that many Russians are so concerned about the quality of ground beef that goes inside these dumplings, that they buy beef and grind it at home themselves.
 Maybe it’s just tradition when they could’t find ground beef in stores?
 Either way, I don’t have time for that, it takes enough of my day to make this Pelmeni recipe, I always buy quality ground beef from the supermarket or butcher.

 This Pelmeni recipe uses only ground beef, but many people love a beef and pork mix.
 We never ate pork growing up, and this recipe is close to how my mom made it.
 Adding water into the meat mix, ensures the Pelmenchiki (little pelmeni) are juicy when you bite into it.